Drew Kirk

 Andrew "Drew" Kirk is a fictional character from the Australian soap opera Neighbours, played by Dan Paris.
 Following his decision to move into acting, Paris won the role of Drew after attending his first ever audition.
 He admitted that he initially found filming difficult, as he was not sure what he was doing.
 He made his first screen appearance during the episode broadcast on 27 March 1998.

 Drew was a country boy from a farm in Oakey.
 Upon arriving in Erinsborough, Drew found employment at the local garage.
 Drew was portrayed as nice, naive and loyal.
 Paris shared many similarities with his character and they came from similar backgrounds.
 Drew was also known for his long hair, which gave him a "hippy look".
 The character began a relationship with established character Libby Kennedy (Kym Valentine), which eventually saw them marry and have a child together.

 Paris chose to leave Neighbours in 2002 to pursue new challenges and Drew made his final on-screen appearance during the episode broadcast on 13 September 2002, but was killed off in the next episode.
 Three years later, Paris reprised his role and Drew began appearing in Stephanie Scully's (Carla Bonner) dreams.
 A Daily Record reporter called Drew's return "an X Files style plot".
+In 2014, Drew appeared as a zombie in the webisode spinoff Neighbours vs Zombies.

 Casting

 Shortly after former model Dan Paris made the decision to move into acting, he began asking his agent to send him to castings and Neighbours was the first show he auditioned for.
-Paris auditioned for the role of Drew Kirk and won the role straight away.
-Paris called the transition from modelling to acting "easy" and thought it was a natural progression.
+Paris won the role of Drew straight away.
+He called the transition from modelling to acting "easy" and thought it was a natural progression.
 He was contracted until March 2002.
-Paris initially found the work hard, saying "I had no idea what I was doing when I started.
+Paris trained with a drama coach for a week before he filmed his first scenes.
+He initially found the work hard, saying "I had no idea what I was doing when I started.
 I thought all I would have to do was go in a say my lines, but it turned out to be a lot harder than that."
 It took Paris almost a year to work out what the cameras were doing and where he should stand, but he finally relaxed when he got the hang of it.
 Paris made his television debut as Drew in March 1998.